David Pogue tested 40 Bluetooth earbuds to find the best of the best

 So why, then, are we so upset about losing earbud cords?

-Yes, yes, OK: It’s a pain to have yet another battery to charge, and you get much better sound quality for the dollar.
+Yes, yes, OK: It’s a pain to have yet another battery to charge, and wired buds give you better sound quality for the dollar.

 But wireless earbuds have compelling advantages, too—for example, they’re wireless.
 You don’t have to fish out a wiry mass from your bag, untangle it, avoid catching it on your clothing or furniture, or figure out how to thread it so it doesn’t drive you crazy when you’re working out or running.